reteo/JMOD-Collection/ExMachina/README.md

 Ex Machina has several purposes:

+* Provide repairable crooks and hammers.
 * Remove higher-end drops from the Ex Nihilo Sifter (such as gold materials and diamonds) and transfer them to the RotaryCraft Centrifuge.
+* Allow RotaryCraft grinder and extractor to process sifter/centrifuge ore drops to the machines' native drops.
 * Design an alternate method of creating bedrock for the bedrock breaker:

   * Grind obsidian using the grinder to make obsidian dust.